reactivego/rx/README.md

 You don't need to regenerate this package in order to use it.
 However, if you are interested in regenerating it, then read on.

-The [jig](http://github.com/reactivego/jig) tool provides the parametric polymorphism capability that Go 1 is missing.
-It works by replacing place-holder types of generic functions and datatypes with `interface{}` (it can also generate statically typed code though).

 To regenerate, change the current working directory to the package directory and run the [jig](http://github.com/reactivego/jig) tool as follows: